Katsiarynakavaleuskaya/BMI-App_2025_clean/PROJECT_TODO.md

 ## Notes

 This TODO list is organized by priority and status:
-- ✅ Completed tasks
+- Completed tasks
-- ⏳ In progress tasks
+- In progress tasks
+- Current issues and problems
-- 🔜 Pending tasks (next to implement)
+- Pending tasks (next to implement)
-- 💡 Future enhancements (ideas for later)
+- Future enhancements (ideas for later)

 The list will be updated regularly as tasks are completed and new ones are identified.
+All team members should review this list regularly and update the status of items they are working on.

+For information on how to update this file and other TODO files, see [TODO_UPDATE_PROCESS.md](TODO_UPDATE_PROCESS.md)